johnbillion/wp-crontrol/readme.txt

 = Do I really need the entire `wp-crontrol` directory? =

-Nope!
-The only file that you really need is `wp-crontrol.php`.
-Toss this file in your `wp-content/plugins` directory and you're good to go.
+Maybe...
+The most important file is `wp-crontrol.php`.
+If your server is running PHP4, you'll need `JSON.php` also.
+If you're on PHP5, then you can get rid of the whole directory and just use `wp-crontrol.php`.

 = How do I ask a frequently asked question? =